 Rachel’s work might initially appear unassuming, but ultimately astonishes in its discipline, physicality, and quiet aesthetic.
 Her meticulous, meditative process creates astonishing beauty from seemingly simple individual actions.

 Rachel Doniger, a former architect, has been exhibiting her paper reliefs since 2014.
-Notable exhibition venues include the Arvada Center for the Arts, Blue Print Store, Redline Gallery and Ice Cube Gallery.
+Notable exhibition venues include the Arvada Center for the Arts, Blue Print Gallery, Redline Gallery and Ice Cube Gallery.
 Her work resides in the collection of the Chicago Ritz Carlton and in private collections across the United States.

 Rachel lives in Denver, Colorado with her husband and two children.
 She spends much of her time outdoors observing the natural landscapes that inform her work.